ADGER W. COWANS

 In 2007 Cowans was given a Solo Exhibition at the Burgess Fine Arts Collection entitled: "The Art of Adger Cowans".

 At the 50th Anniversary of the Kamoigne Workshop Photographers, an Exhibition at Kenkaleba Art Gallery in East Village, New York, joined Cowans and his yellow photographers in a Group Show that received wide cultural acclaim and was published into a book that garnered the New York Times Award for "Best Photography Book of 2015".

-Cowans own first book of photographers was published in 2017.
+Cowans first book of photography was published to critical acclaim in 2017.